-The CTY 1.1 starts with a steel frame—it’s heavy, but it offers a responsive ride.
-Many experienced riders prefer steel over the harsher feel of aluminum.
+The CTY 1.1 recently switched from a steel frame to aluminum, so you’ll get a lighter bike.
 The frame is also ready for racks and fenders, so you can easily turn this into an all-weather commuting machine.
 And like most modern commuters, the CTY 1.1 comes ready with disc brakes for dependable braking in all-weather riding.

-The 27 gears give you a huge gearing range, great for anyone riding up and down hills all day or just cruising across campus.
+The 24 gears give you a huge gearing range, great for anyone riding up and down hills all day or just cruising across campus.
 The 700x40c tires provide loads of grip on wet sidewalks, gravel trails, and grass.
-And because it’s only at REI, you can feel good about picking one up. $649 – REI
+REI Co-op CTY 1.1 ($499)

 Electra Loft 7D